soorinslee/coms4444-menu/README.md

 The following provides the API available for students to use:
 1. `Day`: an enumerated type of all seven days.
-2. `FamilyMember: a wrapper class for a family member, containing food preferences and satisfactions/assigned meals for the current week.
+2. `FamilyMember`: a wrapper class for a family member, containing food preferences and satisfactions/assigned meals for the current week.
 3. `Food`: a helper class for easy access to meals and meal types.
 	* `getAllMealTypes`
 	* `getAllFoodTypes`